briankalid/Repositorio_prueba/README.md

 - Visualization: Matplotlib and HTML5.

 ## Data source.
-Our data source is the Twitter API, from there we are going to obtain the necessary data form the daily trends.
+Our data source is the Twitter API, from there we are going to obtain the necessary data form the daily trends and tweets.